 For many college applications, your chances of getting into college is higher if you also have letters of recommendation.
 Letters of recommendation typically come from adults close to you who have been involved in your schoolwork or extracurriculars, like teachers, school counselors or adult extracurricular organizers.
 If you’ve been recommended to colleges, admissions departments will feel more confident that you will be a good fit for their school and you’ll have a better chance of getting in.
 So, what should you keep in mind when asking for recommendation letters?

-Ask Well in Advance
+Ask well in advance.

 The adults that you will want to ask for recommendation letters are likely busy, and it takes time to write a letter that sells you as best as possible.
 Remember that if they agree they’ll be doing you a favor, so remember to be courteous and give them plenty of time to write.

 Letters of recommendation are important to you, so after you ask an adult who agrees to write one, don’t be afraid to follow up if enough time has passed.
-Typically it’s best to give two weeks before asking again, but if you’re in a time crunch be sure to communicate that to whoever is writing the letter.
+Typically it’s best to give two weeks notice before asking again, but if you’re in a time crunch be sure to communicate that to whoever is writing the letter.

-- 21st Century Scholars
+21st Century Scholars Program

 If you’re a 21st Century Scholar, you may receive automatic fee waivers at some Indiana colleges.